-What information about the emergency must be provided?
+What emergency information must be provided?

-- specific details regarding the areas that may be affected by the emergency
+- Specific details regarding the areas that may be affected by the emergency

-- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes
+- Evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes

-- approved shelters or the way to take shelter in one's home
+- Approved shelters or the way to take shelter in one's home

-- instructions on how to secure personal property
+- Instructions on how to secure personal property

-- road closures
+- Road closures

-- how to obtain relief assistance
+- How to obtain relief assistance